BinomialLLC/basis_universal/shader_deblocking/README.md

 ASTC block artifacts, which can be quite noticeable when the block size goes beyond roughly 6x6.
 The basic idea: instead of always sampling the texture using a single tap, you instead sample the texture either one time or X times with a simple low pass filter, depending on whether or not the sample location is near a block edge.

-The shader determines if it's going to sample near an edge, and if so it samples a small vertical and horizontal region around the center sample and applies a small low pass filter.
+The multiple filter taps around the center sample blur across block boundaries of ASTC compressed textures.

 The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc. The shader smoothly lerps between no filtering and edge filtering, and is mipmap-aware by using the pixel shader derivative instructions.
+The sample shows either a textured quad or a cube, with various controls to move the camera, rotate the cube, toggle the deblocking shader on/off, trilinear off/on, etc.

 It was written to be as simple as possible.
 It's also possible to add adaptivity to this shader, so it doesn't blindly blur across sharp edges - like we do while